• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Filling an Old Opening – How to Block Up a Doorway or Window
+Home > DIY How To Projects and Tutorial Guides > How to Block up a Doorway or Window

-Filling an Old Opening – How to Block Up a Doorway or Window
+How to Block up a Doorway or Window

-This project is about filling or blocking up an old doorway or window opening using brick, blocks and plaster.
-Learn how to block up a doorway properly when you have removed a door.
+This project is about how to block up a doorway or window opening using brick, blocks and plaster.
+Learn how to block an opening when you have removed a door or window.
 Understand the way you should block off doorways and windows safely.

 TwitterFacebookPin ItBuffer